What is Army ROTC?

 Additionally, CADETS must provide proof of citizenship or immigration.
 The Commanding General of Cadet Command must approve enrollment for any non-immigrant alien desiring to sign up for Military Science courses, prior to attending class.

-In order to contract with the United States Army ROTC, you must meet all eligibility requirements and provide proof of citizenship (or application for citizenship), pass an Army physical examination, undergo a background check, and complete all required paperwork.
+In order to earn a contract with the United States Army ROTC Duke Battalion, you must meet all eligibility requirements and provide proof of citizenship (or application for citizenship), pass an Army physical examination, undergo a criminal background check, and complete all required paperwork.
 Anyone desiring to contract with ROTC must contact the ROTC Recruiting Operations Officer to begin the process to discuss eligibility and competitive requirements.
-See information brief for a list of general eligibility requirements for scholarships and contracting.
+You can also check out the information brief (below) for a list of general eligibility requirements for scholarships and contracting.
+Here are some basic requirements:

 In order to contract into the ROTC program, you must not only be mentally fit, but physically fit as well.
 Our phyical fitness program consists of mandatory training 3 days a week (M/W/F) from 0550 to 0700 each morning (contracted Cadets only).
 Enrolled students are encouraged to attend PT (Physical Training) to improve their fitness level and get to know how the Army Physical Fitness Program works and get to know the other Cadets and Cadre better.